CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 To upload encrypted data in SD Connect it is suffiecint to use the **drag and drop function** (files or datasets less then 100 GB) in the browser page.
 Once the upload has started, a progress bar will visulize the status of the upload.
 For bigger datasets or files, **you can upload files programmatically** using the clients described later below.

-If you did not create a buket yet, the user interface will automatically create a buket named: upload-nnnnnnnnnnnnn.
+If you did not create a bucket yet, the user interface will automatically create a bucket named: upload-nnn (where nnn is replaced with 13 digit number based on ceration time).
 Note that **it is not possible to rename buckets**.

-If you create a new buket use the following **suggestions to name it**:
+If you create a new bucket use the following **suggestions to name it**:

-* Bucket **names must be unique** across all existing bucket in CSC storage solution
+* Bucket **names must be unique** across all existing buckets in all projects in SD-Connect and Allas.
+If you can't create a new bucket, it's possible that some other project is already using the name you would like to use.
+To avoid this kind of situations it is good practice to include some project specific identifiers (e.g. project ID numeber or acronym) in the bucket names.

-* Bucket names must **not contain uppercase characters or underscores or non-ASCII (ä, ö etc.) characters**
+* **Avoid using spaces and special chartacters in bucket names**.
+Preferred charactes are latin alphabeth (a-z), numbers (0-9), dash (-), underscore (\_) and  dot (.).
+SD Connect can cope with other characters too, but they may cause problems in some other interfaces.

 * All bucket **names are public**, so please do not include any confidential information in the bucket names